ihsn/sdcAppDocs/_build/html/_sources/installation.rst.txt

 -------------------------
 The first step in the installation of *sdcApp* is the installation of *R* and *RStudio*.
 The free open source statistical software R can be downloaded from the `CRAN website <https://cran.r-project.org>`_.
-By selecting your OS (cf. :numref:`fig21`), the installer will be dowloaded to your computer.
+By selecting your operating system (OS) (cf. :numref:`fig21`), the installer will be dowloaded to your computer.
 In order to install *R*, open the installer and follow the installation steps.

 .. _fig21: